leefowlercu/hashicorp-workshop-nih-cit-01-azure-landing-zone/USAGE.md

 ## Usage

-Fork this repository and create a Workspace in the Customer Workshop HCPTF/TFE Organization.
-Add the required Variables on the Workspace and Authenticate the AzureRM Provider using Environment Variables in either the Workspace Variables or a Variable Set.
+Fork this repository and create a two Workspaces in the Customer Workshop HCPTF/TFE Organization.
+One will target the forked repository's `nonprod` branch and the other will target the forked repository's default (`master`/`main`) branch.
+Add the required Variables on the Workspaces and Authenticate the AzureRM Provider using Environment Variables in either the Workspace Variables or a Variable Set.